Integrated Sensing and Communication enabled Multiple Base Stations Cooperative Sensing Towards 6G: Key Enabling Technologies

 \subsubsection{Types of Interference}

-There are three types of interference in ISAC-MCS system. \begin{itemize} \item \textbf{The communication mutual interference between multiple BSs:} When multiple BSs provide communication services to the UEs in the same area, the users will receive multiple downlink signals from different BSs, thus causing the communication mutual interference.
+There are mainly two types of interference in ISAC-MCS system. \begin{itemize} \item \textbf{The communication mutual interference between multiple BSs:} When multiple BSs provide communication services to the UEs in the same area, the UEs will receive multiple downlink signals from different BSs, thus causing the communication mutual interference.

 \item \textbf{The mutual interference between communication and sensing:} When a BS receives the echo signal reflected by the target, it also receives the uplink communication signal sent by UE, thus causing the mutual interference between communication and sensing. \end{itemize}